lando786/OpenApiDemo/Readme.md

 1. `npm run start` to start the server

- test.html includes the calls with an example on how to use the generated types
+#### test.http includes the calls with an example on how to use the generated types